cosmos/ibc/spec/ics-002-client-semantics/README.md

 #### ValidityPredicate

-A `ValidityPredicate` is a light client function to verify `Header`s depending on the current `ConsensusState`.
+A `ValidityPredicate` is an opaque function defined by a client type to verify `Header`s depending on the current `ConsensusState`.
 Using the ValidityPredicate SHOULD be far more computationally efficient than replaying the full consensus algorithm for the given parent `Header` and the list of network messages.